open5e/open5e/source/combat/combat-sequence.rst

 You can forgo moving, taking an action, or doing anything at all on your turn.
-If you can't decide what to do on your turn, consider taking the Dodge or Ready action, as described in :ref:`actions-in-combat`."
+If you can't decide what to do on your turn, consider taking the Dodge or Ready action, as described in :ref:`srd:actions-in-combat`."

 Bonus Actions
 ^^^^^^^^^^^^^